Overview of Supply Chain Security Tools - Scan

 SCST - Scan 2.0

-SCST - Scan 2.0 was introduced in the Tanzu Application Platform v1.5 release as an Alpha and is now GA in Tanzu Application Platform v1.8.
-This iteration of SCST - Scan focuses on simplifying the integration experience by decoupling SCST - Store submission and policy from the scanning task.
-This allows integration to be simplified and more focused on the task of scanning workloads for vulnerabilities.
+SCST - Scan 2.0 was introduced in Tanzu Application Platform v1.5 while in alpha testing.
+SCST - Scan 2.0 reached the general availability stage in Tanzu Application Platform v1.8.
+This iteration of SCST - Scan focuses decoupling SCST - Store submission and policy from the scanning task.
+This simplifies integration and gives more focus to the task of scanning workloads for vulnerabilities.

-SCST - Scan 2.0 can scan container images after the initial creation of the workload.
-This allows you to have visibility in the security posture of images as new vulnerabilities are reported.
+SCST - Scan 2.0 can scan container images after initially creating the workload.
+This allows you to see the security posture of images as new vulnerabilities are reported.
 For more information, see Recurring Scanning.
 This capability can be used with Scan 1.0 or Scan 2.0.

 SCST - Scan 2.0 includes the default configuration to use open-source Aqua Security Trivy as the image scanner, and a Grype template is also included for backward compatibility.
-Examples of other integrations, and how to build your own integration with this simplified interface, are provided in documentation.
+Examples of other integrations, and how to build your own integration with this simplified interface, are provided in other topics.

 Determine which version to use

-In Tanzu Application Platform v1.8, both SCST - Scan v1.0 and SCST - Scan v2.0 are supported.
-In a future release, SCST - Scan v1.0 will be deprecated and replaced with SCST - Scan v2.0.
+Tanzu Application Platform v1.11.0 supports both SCST - Scan v1.0 and SCST - Scan v2.0.
+In a future version, SCST - Scan v1.0 will be deprecated and replaced with SCST - Scan v2.0.
 To help facilitate this transition, VMware is slowly making SCST - Scan 2.0 the default component.
-The default version varies depending on the environment Tanzu Application Platform is installed on:
+The default SCST - Scan version varies depending on the environment Tanzu Application Platform is installed on:

-Online Installation SCST - Scan v1.0 SCST - Scan v1.0 remains the default with the option to opt in to Scan 2.0.
+Online Installation SCST - Scan v1.0 SCST - Scan v1.0 remains the default with the option to move to Scan 2.0.

-Offline Installation SCST - Scan v2.0 SCST - Scan v2.0 is the default due to a simplified air-gapped experience with Trivy.
+Offline Installation SCST - Scan v2.0 SCST - Scan v2.0 is the default because of a simplified air-gapped experience with Trivy.

-Azure Installation SCST - Scan v1.0 SCST - Scan v1.0 remains the default with the option to opt in to Scan v2.0.
+Azure Installation SCST - Scan v1.0 SCST - Scan v1.0 remains the default with the option to move to Scan v2.0.

-AWS Installation SCST - Scan v1.0 SCST - Scan v1.0 remains the default with the option to opt in to SCST - Scan v2.0.
+AWS Installation SCST - Scan v1.0 SCST - Scan v1.0 remains the default with the option to move to SCST - Scan v2.0.

-If you want to create a scan integration for a scan tool that does not exist, use SCST - Scan v2.0 as the process is greatly simplified.
-For more information, see Bring your own scanner with Supply Chain Security Tools - Scan 2.0.
+If you want to create a scan integration for a scan tool that does not exist, use SCST - Scan v2.0 because it greatly simplifies the process.
+For more information, see Bring your own scanner to use with Supply Chain Security Tools - Scan 2.0.

-If you are using the Tanzu Supply Chain component, use SCST - Scan v2.0 as only SCST - Scan v2.0 is supported with Tanzu Supply Chain.
+If you are using the Tanzu Supply Chain component, use SCST - Scan v2.0 because Tanzu Supply Chain supports only SCST - Scan v2.0.
 For more information, see Overview of Tanzu Supply Chain.

 Vulnerability Scanner limitations

-Although vulnerability scanning is an important practice in DevSecOps and the benefits of it are widely recognized and accepted, some limits impact its efficacy.
-The following examples illustrate the limits that are prevalent in most scanners today:
+Vulnerability scanning is an important practice in DevSecOps and the benefits of it are widely recognized and accepted, but it has limitations.
+The following examples illustrate the limits that are prevalent in most scanners today.

 Missed CVEs

-One limit of all vulnerability scanners is that no one tool can find all CVEs, which means there is a risk that a missed CVE could be exploited.
-Some reasons for missed CVEs include:
+One limit of all vulnerability scanners is that no single tool can find all CVEs.
+Some causes for missed CVEs include:

-• The scanner does not detect the vulnerability because it is a recently discovered vulnerability and the CVE databases are not updated yet.
+• The scanner does not detect the vulnerability because the CVE databases have not recorded it yet.

 • The scanner verifies different CVE sources based on the detected package type and OS.